-Call for 2023-2024 Institute for Energy Efficiency (IEE) Research Seed and IGSB SW Impact Grant Applications
+Congratulations to our 2023-2024 Institute for Energy Efficiency (IEE) Research Seed and IGSB SW Impact Grant Recipients!

 UC Santa Barbara's Institute for Energy Efficiency is an interdisciplinary research institute committed to improving energy efficiency across three key “IEE 2.0” themes:

 - Smart Societal Infrastructure encompassing the Smart Grid and everything that attaches to it like cities, buildings, homes, vehicles and lighting, and everything that makes the Smart Grid work like control systems, a hierarchy of energy storage solutions, and market mechanisms.